skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

   Algorithms used in CP-REKS equations.

-  + 'pcg': Uses a preconditioned conjugate-gradient based algorithm.
+  + *'pcg'*: Uses a preconditioned conjugate-gradient based algorithm.
 It is generally faster than other algorithms.
-  + 'cg': Uses a conjugate-gradient based algorithm.
-It is slower than 'pcg', but it can be helpful for systems including a high symmetry.
+  + *'cg'*: Uses a conjugate-gradient based algorithm.
+It is slower than *'pcg'*, but it can be helpful for systems including a high symmetry.
-  + 'direct': Uses a direct matrix-inversion multiplication algorithm.
+  + *'direct'*: Uses a direct matrix-inversion multiplication algorithm.

 \

 - **cpreks_grad_tol** *(double)* - Default: *1E-8*

   Tolerance used in the conjugate-gradient based algorithm for solving the CP-REKS equations.
-  This is not used when **cpreks_grad_alg** is 'direct' option.
+  This is not used when **cpreks_grad_alg** is *'direct'* option.

 \

 - **save_memory** *(boolean)* - Default: *False*

   Saves memory in cache used in CP-REKS equations.
-If this sets to True, some variables which needs large memory allocation are save in the memory.
+If this sets to *True*, some variables which needs large memory allocation are save in the memory.
 In general, this becomes faster option.
-  If this sets to False, do not save in cache.
+  If this sets to *False*, do not save in cache.
 This option is recommended for large systems.

 \